Reginald H. Fuller: Honours

 Fuller became Professor Emeritus at Virginia Theological Seminary in 1985.

 In 1990, his former students presented a festschrift in his honour, titled Christ and His Communities: Essays in Honor of Reginald H. Fuller.

 Fuller became an American citizen in 1995.
 He was an honorary canon of Cathedral Church of St. Paul in Burlington, Vermont, and Priest in Residence at Emmanuel Church at Brook Hill, Richmond, Va.

 Fuller was survived by his wife Ilse Barda Fuller, his daughters, Caroline Sloat and Sally Fuller, four grandchildren; and five great-grandsons.
+Ilse Fuller was honored for her work in transcribing his notes in preparation for publication.
+For that work, Nashotah House honored her with an honorary Doctor of Humane Letters in 2007.
+Fuller had been scheduled to deliver the commencement address before his death.

 The New York Times obituary recorded Fuller's belief that the Bible must be proclaimed every Sunday.
 It closed by noting that, "On March 25, the day he suffered the fall that eventually led to his death, he taught a Sunday school class on the Resurrection."

 The Foundations of New Testament Christology

 Reginald H. Fuller's treatise, The Foundations of New Testament Christology (1965), illustrates aspects of his scholarly publications.
 The book defines key terms, states assumptions, describes the method used, and develops implications in cumulative fashion.
 Thus, 'Christology' (the doctrine of Jesus Christ's person) refers to a response to a particular history, not the action of God in Jesus as such nor the history itself.
 Analysis of New Testament Christology begins with the disciples' belief in the resurrection.
 It is concerned with "what can be known of the words and works of Jesus" and how these were interpreted.
 'Foundations of New Testament Christology' is foundational in referring to presuppositions of NT writers rather than to the theology of their finished product (pp. 15–17).
 The book considers the response of the early church as to conceptual tools available in successive environments of Palestinian Judaism, Hellenistic Judaism, and the Graeco-Roman gentile world.
 "What can be known" of the historical Jesus and the early church's mission depends on critical methods and tests applied to documents from the gentile mission.
 Such methods and tests distinguish the knowledge of early writers about Jesus, their own theology, and other traditions to which they responded (pp. 17–20).
 The book makes explicit which elements of sources are accepted as going back to each stratum of the early church.
 It accepts assignment of a tradition to a specific stratum with: